 “These women could be undone; or not.
 They seemed to be able to choose.
 We seemed to be able to choose, then.”

 Elements characteristic of the Republic of Gilead are revealed as they come to be important for the narration of events.
 It isn’t all conveyed at once.
-Sometimes Offred gets quite lost in her thoughts and we have to place her memories together in order to make sense of them, understand how people are supposed to behave in this society and how her life was like before.
+Sometimes Offred gets lost in her thoughts and we have to piece together her memories, in order to make sense of them, understand how people are supposed to behave in this society, and learn what her life was like before.

 As in every totalitarian state, there are mechanisms to keep the order and avoid dissent.
 Besides having spies, known as the Eyes, and censoring the news (“they show us only victories, never defeats.
 Who wants bad news?”), they also use religion to maintain the regime’s guidelines.
 This is a society full of restrictions where pleasure doesn’t have a place, although those in power find ways to bend the rules.

 “We are two-legged wombs, that’s all: sacred vessels, ambulatory chalices.”

 There is no place for love or desire.
 But can humans really live without them?
 When Offred is assigned to go to one of the Commanders’ house, the novel gains a new life, since the characters start to interact more and the absurdity of this society is clearer than ever.

 The Handmaid’s Tale is a powerful read that I really recommend.
 However, I would have liked it even more if the story had been told in a way that had enabled the reader to know other points of view, which was difficult to achieve with the story focusing mainly on Offred’s experience.